Taco Salad Recipe

 A taco salad recipe is a great meal to have after you have made the taco meat recipe.
-If you have a family you are cooking for then you can make tacos and beans for them and save some taco meat for salads for you.
+It's the taco meat that makes this salad zing.
+If you have a family you are cooking for you can make tacos and beans for them and save some taco meat for salads for you.

-It is one of my favorite low glycemic recipes because it is so completely satisfying yet doesn't raise blood sugar.
+It's one of my favorite low glycemic recipes because it is so completely satisfying yet doesn't raise your blood sugar.
+This is comfort food.

 Serves 2: